LD-ZNet: A Latent Diffusion Approach for Text-Based Image Segmentation: Introduction

 To test the aforementioned hypothesis about the presence of object-level semantic information inside a pretrained LDM, we conduct a simple experiment.
 We compute the pixel-wise norm between the unconditional and text-conditional noise estimates from a pretrained LDM as part of the reverse diffusion process.
 This computation identifies the spatial locations that need to be modified for the noised input to align better with the corresponding text condition.
 Hence, the magnitude of the pixel-wise norm depicts regions that identify the text prompt.
 As shown in the Figure~\ref{fig:motivation1}, the pixel-wise norm represents a coarse segmentation of the subject although the LDM is not trained on this task.
 This clearly demonstrates that these large scale LDMs can not only generate visually pleasing images, but their internal representations encode fine-grained semantic information, that can be useful for tasks like segmentation.

-The success of LDMs for high-fidelity, photo-realistic and semantically meaningful text-to-image synthesis is largely attributed to their reliance on an efficiently compressed latent space $z$, extracted by a VQGAN \cite{esser2021taming}.
-In our experiments, we observe this $z$ to be a semantics-preserving compressed latent representation that acts as a better visual input to the segmentation network compared to the original image.
-Since the $z$ space is trained on several domains like art, cartoons, illustrations and real photographs, it is also a more robust input representation for text-based segmentation on AI-generated images.
-Furthermore, the internal layers of the LDM are responsible for generating the structure of the image and hence contain rich semantic information about objects.
+\camready{Recently, text-based image segmentation has gained traction for creating and editing AI generated content (like AI art, illustrations, cartoons etc.) in image inpainting workflows \footnote{\href{https://github.com/brycedrennan/imaginAIry}{https://github.com/brycedrennan/imaginAIry}, \href{https://github.com/AUTOMATIC1111/stable-diffusion-webui}{https://github.com/AUTOMATIC1111/stable-diffusion-webui}} as it provides a conversational interface.
+Since the latent space $z$ \cite{esser2021taming}, extracted by a VQGAN is trained on several domains like art, cartoons, illustrations and real photographs, we posit that it is a more robust input representation for text-based segmentation on AI-generated images.} Furthermore, the internal layers of the LDM are responsible for generating the structure of the image and hence contain rich semantic information about objects.
 Soft masks from these layers have also been used as a latent input in recent work on image editing \cite{hertz2022prompt, brooks2022instructpix2pix}.
 Since this information is already present while generating the image, we propose an architecture in the form of LD-ZNet (shown in Figure~\ref{fig:ldznet_summary}) to decode it for obtaining the semantic boundaries of objects generated in the scene.
 Not only does our architecture benefit segmentation of objects in AI generated images, but it also improves performance over natural images.
 Overall our contributions are as follows: \begin{itemize} \item We propose a text-based segmentation architecture, ZNet that operates on the compressed latent space of the LDM ($z$). \item Next, we study the internal representations at different stages of pretrained LDMs and show that they are useful for text-based image segmentation. \item Finally, we propose a novel approach named LD-ZNet to incorporate the visual-linguistic latent diffusion features from a pretrained LDM and show improvements across several metrics and domains for text-based image segmentation. \end{itemize}